 BUNTER SPRING WINERY — CURRENT RELEASES

 2018 HIPPIE SYRAH, NAPA VALLEY.
 100% Syrah.
 14.12% alcohol, 68 cases, $30.
-Made with organic grapes.
+Estate bottled, made with organic grapes.
 Here, the ‘wild’ yeast behaved themselves during a peaceful anti-establishment fermentation.
 We added a little sulfite to the one third that underwent two weeks of carbonic maceration.
 For a “Hippie” wine, it’s pretty square, with spicy American oak character and Napa depth of flavor, but it does have a little dank streak any Deadhead could love.
 Ingredients: Organic grapes, water, sulfite.
 Not filtered, not fined.
 At bottling: total sulfite 37 ppm, residual sugar <0.1 g/l (dry).

 2017 BÜNTER “NATUR” SYRAH, COOMBSVILLE, NAPA VALLEY.
 100% Syrah, Estate bottled.
 13.27% alcohol, 50 cases, $30.
 Organic grapes, 50% carbonic maceration.
 Subtle, delicious, complex, with superb balance and a structure that complements many foods, and never overwhelms the palate.
 Definitely different from Cab, but familiar enough that any red wine lover could embrace it.
 Ingredients: Organic grapes, water, sulfite.
 Not fined, not filtered.
 At bottling: total SO2 39 ppm, residual sugar <0.1 g/l (bone dry).